voscast/SHOUTcast-PHP-Stats/README.md

 #Requirements

-These scripts has been tested for PHP 5.2 or higher.
+These scripts have been targetted for PHP 5.2 or higher.

 cURL or `get_file_contents`